|Launch Date||May 5, 2018 | 11:05 UTC|

 |Launch Site||Vandenberg Air Force Base, California, USA|

 Demonstrate the ability of small satellites to explore deep space and provide real-time information in support of critical landing operations on a distant world.

 MarCO, for Mars Cube One, will provide an experimental communications relay to inform Earth quickly about the landing.
-The two briefcase-size MarCO CubeSats will launch with the InSight lander on an Atlas V launch vehicle lifting off in March 2016 from Vandenberg Air Force Base, California.
-After launch, the MarCO twins and InSight will be navigated separately to Mars.
-The trio of spacecraft will arrive at Mars at the same time and the MarCo spacecrafts will serve as redundant communications relay of InSight’s entry, descent and landing data.
+The two briefcase-size MarCO CubeSats launched with the InSight lander on an Atlas V rocket from Vandenberg Air Force Base, California.
+The MarCO twins and InSight were be navigated separately to Mars.
+The trio of spacecraft will arrive at Mars at the same time and the MarC) spacecrafts served as redundant communications relay of InSight’s entry, descent and landing data.

 May 5, 2018: Launch (with InSight lander)